txt/plm19/doc/week5.md

      - Typically, does no work itself but redirects messages to different parts of its internal structure.
-- If the same information needed in different layers, the create `Proxy`s that can be created in a central location, and pased out to where they are needed
+- If the same information needed in different layers, the create `Proxy`s that can be created in a central location, and passed out to where they are needed
      - e.g. in Data-Model-Dialog, the range for `age` might be needed in Dialog (to help uses enter correct values) and in Data (to define the relational database fields)
      - So let the Model birth a proxy that is passed up to Dialog and down to Data.
-     - Note in functional languages, the `Proxy`s can be lambda bodies paried to specific events in other classes.
-So all the other layer need to know is that on a certain event (e.g. button pressed) that the lambda is evalauted.
+     - Note in functional languages, the `Proxy`s can be lambda bodies paired to specific events in other classes.
+So all the other layer need to know is that on a certain event (e.g. button pressed) that the lambda is evaluated.

 ## Blackboard